 It’s generally understood that a combined HDL and LDL blood cholesterol level of 200 milligrams per deciliter of blood (mg/dL) and lower is advantageous.
 Does this mean an individual with a level of 320 will for sure die of heart disease?
 Or an individual with a level of 160 will never die of heart disease?

-For both questions the answer is NO. However, which score would you rather have.
+For both questions, the answer is NO. However, which score would you rather have?
 The obvious answer is 160.
 While there are other factors, the relative risk of dying from heart disease is lower with a lower level of blood cholesterol.

 So specific to the ERS scoring does a score of 0 to 1 mean there is absolutely no risk of suffering a musculoskeletal disorder and does a score of 4 and higher mean absolutely for sure that a musculoskeletal disorder will occur?